owenmillwood/Latency-DRAM-PUF-Dataset/README.md

 # Latency-DRAM-PUF-Dataset

-DRAM-Latency-PUF raw response and Grayscale image data from Commodity-Off-The-Shelf (COTS) DDR3 DRAM DIMMs under various environmental conditions.
+DRAM-Latency-PUF raw response and Grayscale image data from **five** Commodity-Off-The-Shelf (COTS) DDR3 DRAM DIMMs under various environmental conditions.

 Each measurement is categorised by the following: